-TABLE 12.
+TABLE 15.
 RESISTANCE (Ω) OF PT100 SENSOR BETWEEN 40 TO 180 °C

-PTC thermistors are characterised by a sudden increase in resistance at a reference "switching" temperature.
 Customer-supplied external equipment may be connected to monitor the sensors and generate signals to raise an alarm and to shutdown the generator set.

 BS EN 60085 (≡ IEC 60085) Electrical insulation - Thermal Evaluation and Designation classifies insulation of windings by the maximum operating temperature for a reasonable service life.
 To avoid damage to windings, signals should be set, appropriate to the insulation class shown on the alternator rating plate.